cocos2d/cocos2d-x-samples/README.md

 _"GAF stands for Generic Animation Format.
 GAF is designed to store Flash animations in an open cross platform format for further playback in a multitude of game development frameworks and devices.
 GAF enables artists and animators to use Flash CS for creating complex animations and seamlessly use them with various game development frameworks."_

+This sample shows how to use GAF with cocos2d-x.
+It has 5 different GAF samples and shows how to play sound events with GAF.

 Supported platforms: